benradstone/wandisco-documentation-ldm/docs/operation-ui.md

 Internet access from the host is not required, but when it is available, you'll be sent confirmation of your registration.
 We'll use your registration information to send you important information about your LiveData Migrator account, such as a reminder before your license expires.
 You can also opt in to receive additional product updates.

 ### Upgrade your license

-Your trial license only lasts 10 minutes, so you'll want to upgrade to a full license before you start using LiveData Migrator.
+Your trial license will last 14 days and is valid for 5TB of data.
+If you want to upgrade to a full license before you start using LiveData Migrator, follow these steps:

 1. Click **Upgrade License**.
 1. Click the option to purchase a license now.
 Follow the provided instructions to get your license.